YOUTH SAILING DEVELOPMENT PROGRAM

 About the Youth Sailing Development Program

 We offer young sailors between the ages of 7-19 an opportunity to learn and hone skills that will last them lifetime.
-The mission of the Coral Reef Youth Sailing Program is to be the leading club-based youth sailing program in the United States for the Optimist and Club 420 classes.
-The Club seeks to teach young sailors to have fun, learn lifelong boating skills, develop good personal character, and compete at the highest levels.
+The mission of the SMAP Youth Sailing Program is to be the leading youth sailing program in Panama for the Optimist among other classes.
+SMAP seeks to teach young sailors to have fun, learn lifelong boating skills, develop good personal character, and compete at the highest levels.

-Our year-round sailing program is based on beautiful Shelter Bay Marina and ranges from introductory one-week summer camp sessions for beginners to weekly sessions during the Fall (September to December) and Spring (January to May) for more advanced sailors.
+Our year-round sailing program is based on beautiful Shelter Bay Marina and ranges from introductory one-week summer camp sessions for beginners to weekly sessions during the rainy season (April to October) and the dry season (January to March) for more advanced sailors.